topikito/Silex-SocialFactory/README.md

 <h1>Silex-SocialFactory</h1>

 Social authentication classes to use with Silex.
-You could use it with any framework of code, but you will have to change the session provider.
+You could use it with any framework or code, but you will have to change the <b>session provider</b>.

 Even it's ment to act as a <i>factory</i>, I've added methods as <i>createTwitter</i> so I can hardcode the return type and this way use the autocomplete functionallity of IDEs.